Coffee production in Indonesia: Robusta coffee

 Robusta is grown on small farms that average one hectare.
 The crop is harvested by stripping off all the fruit on the branch, resulting in a mix of ripe and green cherries.
 Farmers dry the coffee cherries whole, for up to three weeks.
 After the drying, the dry cherries are hulled.
 Farmers sell the cherries to collectors, who sell them to both exporters and for sale on the domestic market.
 The exporters dry the crop to 12 to 13% moisture, and it is then sorted and graded.
 Exports are usually made in break bulk shipments, rather than in containers as with C. arabica.

-A small portion of the crop is harvested and processed was washed coffee as with Arabica coffee.
+A small portion of the crop is harvested and processed as washed coffee as with Arabica coffee.